-The North BAP was offline, drained, and substantially empty of water and CCR at the time of the inspection.
+The inactive North BAP was offline, drained, and substantially empty of water and CCR at the time of the inspection.

 Grass along the western and eastern exterior embankment slopes was observed to be generally well maintained.
-Some woody plant growth was observed on the north exterior embankment slope and some minor erosion was observed on the north interior embankment slope.
+Some woody plant growth was observed on the north exterior embankment slope, some young trees were observed in the unit interior, and some minor erosion was observed on the north interior embankment slope.
 Corrosion was observed on the overflow discharge pipe and nearby sheet piling.
-No significant rutting, erosion, animal burrows, seepage, or other problems were was observed at the time of the annual inspection.
+No significant rutting, erosion, animal burrows, seepage, or other problems were observed at the time of the annual inspection.